 Why Brown The Hamburger First?

-For this Hamburger Stew I browned the ground beef in a skillet before adding it to the slow cooker.
+For this Hamburger Stew recipe, I browned the ground beef in a skillet before adding it to the slow cooker.
 I did this for two reasons.
-One, to render off some of the fat.
+The first reason was to render off some of the fat.
 I used 15% fat ground beef and there was quite a bit that needed to be drained away (I actually tested this recipe once without draining the fat and it just ended up far too oily).
 The second reason is that you get a nice browning (maillard reaction) on the beef in the dry environment of a skillet that you do not get in the wet environment of a slow cooker.
 So you’ll get just a little bit more flavor with this extra step!

 Can I Use Different Vegetables?